vgsong/VBA/work-scripts/README.md

 # work-scripts VBA

+## mostly used for quick excel automation, it helps reduce manual steps/procedures for reporting.

 create_itd_summary: Just a quick script that saves all the projects Job-to-Date detail in a dir

 pdf_reader: VBA script that opens pdf invocices in a dir and transposes basic information into excel.
 Currently retired and written in Python.